joetanx/CyberArk.Extensions.Kubernetes/README.md

 > [!Note]
 >
-> The kubeconfig file needs to have the appropriate permissions to submit and approve CSR for the change operation to succeed
+> The user principal in the kubeconfig file needs to have the appropriate permissions to submit and approve CSR for the change operation to succeed
 >
 > Otherwise, use reconcile method with another kubeconfig account with the permissions